Counting gluings of octahedra: Gluings of octahedra

 For colored triangulations $T$ built from gluings of a given bubble $B$ made of $2p$ tetrahedra, Gurau's degree \eqref{GurauDegree} can be adapted and takes the form

-where $e_0(T)$ is the number of edges of color type $(0a)$ for all $a\in\{1, 2, 3\}$ (i.e. the number of faces of the corresponding colored graph).
+where $e_0(T)$ is the number of edges of color type $(0a)$ for all $a\in\{1, 2, 3\}$ (i.e. the number of bicolored cycles of the corresponding colored graph).
 However, when $B$ is non--melonic, $T$ cannot grow as many edges as in a melonic triangulation.
 One therefore expects the existence of $s_B < (p-1)/p$ such that the modified degree

 is still a non--negative integer.
 With eight tetrahedra, $p=4$ and $(p-1)/p = 3/4$, while we will find that $\tilde{\omega}_B(T)$ is still non--negative for $s_B = 5/8 < 3/4$.
 In particular for the graphs in \eqref{CubePairing}, the number of tetrahedra is $t(T) = 8$ and $e_0(T) = F(T) = 8$, confirming $\tilde{\omega}_B(T) = 0$.
 Moreover, all $s > 5/8$ would make $\tilde{\omega}(T)$ negative for an infinite number of $T$.
 This will be a consequence of Theorem \ref{thm:Dominant}.